kgnzt/polyseerio-ruby/README.md

     gem install polyseerio

-For a project, add to your Gemfile:
+To add to your project Gemfile, insert:

     gem 'polyseerio'